MeeFoundation/agentpresentation-landing/src/pages/about.md

 The *provider discovery* flow is as follows:

-1. The server sends to the client a list of one or more *provider-types* that it supports
+1. The server sends to the client a list of one or more `provider-types` that it supports
-2. In response, the client sends a list of zero or more provider-types matching the those sent by the server that it (the client) supports.
+2. In response, the client sends a list of zero or more `provider-types` matching the those sent by the server that it (the client) supports.

 Note: the person's client response (in #2 above) may return different triples to different servers.

 The *provider announcement* flow is as follows:

-1. The client sends a list of zero or more provider-types that it supports.
+1. The client sends a list of zero or more `provider-types` that it supports.

 Since the announcement flow discloses information which could be used for fingerprinting by the server, it should be used only in exceptional cases.

-In either flow, for each provider-type in the list sent by by client, a *config-URL* key-value parameter may be provided along with zero or more other key-value pairs specific to this provider-type.
+In either flow, for each provider-type in the list sent by by client, a `config-url` key-value parameter may be provided along with zero or more other key-value pairs specific to this provider-type.

 **Provider-type**

-The provider-type must be one of the following:
+The `provider-type` must be one of the following:

 - "OpenIDConnect" - the person has an OpenID provider
 - "SIOPv2" - the person has a self-issued OpenID provider